strvbykimi/mafuuisato/README.md

 @Our16bitwars / Adachi / Kiyo
-i met u awhile ago, but ur generally so nice n' kind ^_^ also, i like ur yapping, u can always talk to me if needed! ik u were first shy, but thank u for being my friend aswell!
+i met u awhile ago, but ur generally so nice n' kind ^_^ also, i like ur yapping, u can always talk to me if needed! ik u were first shy, but thank u for being my friend aswell, thank u for hanging out with me when i was alone.. you can always come back to me for comfort <3

+kiyo , necro = FAV TRIO i love u gys!

 anybody reading this (not in these mentions) i hope i can be ur friend!